opencog/atomspace/Design-Notes-B.md

 intended semantics of different kinds of data streams is hard.

 ### Comments
-Maybbe some of the above is wrong.
+Maybe some of the above is wrong.
-* The `GroundedProcedureNode` is "by defintion" without any type declarations.
+* The `GroundedProcedureNode` is "by definition" without any type declarations.
 The `ExecutionOutputLink` has no issue with this: it just applies whatever arguments are given.
-The FilterLink cou;d do this too, but its less interesting, less compelling.
+The FilterLink could do this too, but its less interesting, less compelling.